Subrata-20/HackOn-Amazon/README.md

 - ✅ **Global scalability**

 > **From cart to climate action — GreenX is not just a product, it's a movement.**

+## 🙏 Acknowledgments

+-   Data and statistics were compiled from reports by TERI, CPCB India, McKinsey, YouGov, and The Economic Times.
+-   Inspiration from leaders in the sustainability space like Loopify and Clarity AI.
+-   Built with the power of AWS, PyTorch, and the open-source community,HSTU(arXiv (Feb 2024). [📄 Full paper](https://arxiv.org/abs/2402.17152))

+  ## 👥 Team Members

+-   **Bisal Prasad**
+-   **Chinmoy Dutta**
+-   **Subrata Lodh**